Helium-Labs/Zorkin/README.md

-# Zorkin: Using ZKLogin by Sui on Algorand & beyond through Bridging
+# Zorkin: ZK OAuth2 on Algorand & beyond

 **Disclosure for transparency: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.**